What Trump Can (And Can’t) Do to Steer Fed Policy

 2. Why can’t Trump tell the Fed what to do?

-Unlike the Cabinet secretaries who serve at the president’s pleasure, the central bank is an operationally independent agency, answerable to Congress on its goals but traditionally afforded leeway in how to pursue them.
+Unlike the Cabinet secretaries who serve at the president’s pleasure, the central bank is an operationally independent agency, answerable to Congress on its goals but traditionally afforded leeway in pursuing them.
 The president has no sign-off on interest-rate decisions or other Fed policy.
 This is in line with the autonomy central banks are afforded throughout the developed world.

 3. What can a president do, then?

-He can complain publicly, as Trump has done routinely, breaking a roughly 25-year span of presidents generally not commenting on Fed policy.
-Or he can air his complaints in person, perhaps with some physical intimidation, as Lyndon Johnson is said to have done to Fed Chairman William McChesney Martin in 1965.
+Complain publicly, as Trump does, breaking a roughly 25-year span of presidents generally not commenting on Fed policy.
+Or air his complaints in person and with intimidation, as Lyndon Johnson did to Fed Chairman William McChesney Martin in 1965.
 The president’s most direct power is to choose the people who serve on the Federal Reserve’s Board of Governors and who vote on changes to interest rates.

 4. Will Trump appoint Fed governors who share his views?

 Actually, four of the seven board seats are already filled by Trump appointees: Powell, the chairman, plus Randal Quarles, Richard Clarida and Michelle Bowman.
-Trump has two more seats to fill and by all indications is now seeking true believers who will fight for his point of view.
-The two names he’s floated are Stephen Moore, an adviser to Trump’s 2016 presidential campaign and a distinguished visiting fellow at the conservative Heritage Foundation, and Herman Cain, the former chief executive officer of Godfather’s Pizza and onetime chairman of the Federal Reserve Bank of Kansas City who co-founded a pro-Trump political action committee.
-One hurdle: Any Fed nominee needs to win Senate confirmation.
+Trump has two more seats to fill and may now be seeking true believers who will fight for his point of view.
+He wanted to appoint Stephen Moore, an adviser to his 2016 presidential campaign and a distinguished visiting fellow at the conservative Heritage Foundation, and Herman Cain, the former chief executive officer of Godfather’s Pizza who co-founded a pro-Trump political action committee.
+But Moore and Cain both withdrew after it became clear they lacked support in the U.S. Senate, which has the power to confirm or reject the president’s picks for the Fed.

 5. Do a president’s picks do as he wants?